MusEl-ConsAq/GRDM-CODM05_II-COME04/docs/sezioni/02-SEZIONE.md

 ### La necessità dell'autocostruzione

-Come ricorda David Behrman nella prefazione a *Handmade Electronic Music* di Collins, "quando iniziai intorno al 1965, lavorare con circuiti autocostruiti era una **necessità: non c'erano sintetizzatori musicali in vendita**"[@collins2020, Foreword].
+Come ricorda David Behrman nella prefazione a *Handmade Electronic Music* di Collins:

+> "When I started around 1965, working with homemade circuitry was a necessity: **there were no music synths for sale**."[@collins2020, Foreword]

 E soprattutto, la tecnologia a transistor era **accessibile intellettualmente** oltre che economicamente:

-> "**Non serviva una laurea in ingegneria per costruire circuiti musicali transistorizzati**, e il libro di Nic [Collins] rende questo chiaro a una nuova generazione."[@collins2020, Foreword]
+> "**You didn't have to have an engineering degree to build transistorized music circuits**, and Nic's book makes this clear to a new generation."[@collins2020, Foreword]

 Behrman sintetizza efficacemente il cambiamento di paradigma tecnologico:

-> "Il transistor, un po' più tardi il circuito integrato, e poi il microcomputer."[@collins2020, Foreword]
+> "The transistor, a little later the integrated circuit, and then the microcomputer."[@collins2020, Foreword]

 Questa accessibilità tecnologica permise ai compositori americani di sviluppare equipment portatile e personalizzato — il famoso "cybersonic belt-box" di Mumma, costruito proprio con componenti a transistor, ne è l'esempio più emblematico — senza dipendere da grandi istituzioni o budget milionari.